Amtrak train was speeding significantly before crash

 - The train was traveling at about 80 mph on a 30-mph section of the track

-- NTSB official: Without full Positive Train Control, "more people will be killed and injured"

-DuPont, Washington (CNN)Careening around a curve at almost three times the speed limit, an Amtrak train derailed and hurled passenger cars off an overpass and onto rush hour traffic below -- killing three people and injuring more than 100 others.
+DuPont, Washington (CNN)Careening around a curve at almost three times the speed limit, an Amtrak train derailed and hurled passenger cars off an overpass -- and onto rush hour traffic below.

-"We felt a little bit of a jolt, and then at a certain point we could hear crumpling of the train car, and we were catapulted into the seats in front of us," passenger Chris Karnes said.
+"It was like being inside an exploding bomb," passenger Charlie Heebner told CNN affiliate KOMO.

-The Amtrak Cascades 501 train was carrying 86 people on its first journey on a new service route from Seattle to Portland when it derailed Monday.
+The Amtrak Cascades 501 train was carrying 86 people on its first journey on a new route from Seattle to Portland when it derailed Monday.

-It's not clear why the train was traveling at 80 mph in a 30 mph zone, said National Transportation Safety Board member T. Bella Dinh-Zarr.
+It's not clear why the train was traveling at 80 mph in a 30-mph zone, said National Transportation Safety Board member T. Bella Dinh-Zarr.

 But this much we do know: The track had undergone millions of dollars of improvements and weeks of testing.

-Yet Positive Train Control -- technology that automatically slows down and stops a speeding train -- wasn't activated, much to the dismay of the NTSB official.
+Yet positive train control -- technology that automatically slows down and stops a speeding train -- wasn't activated, much to the dismay of the NTSB official.

-"We have recommended PTC for decades," Dinh-Zarr told CNN on Tuesday.
+"We have recommended PTC for decades," Dinh-Zarr said Tuesday.
 "Unfortunately the deadline was moved farther into the future, and every year that we wait to implement PTC to its fullest extent means that more people will be killed and injured."

+-- Zack Willhoite was identified as one of the three passengers killed in the crash, his employer said.
+Willhoite was an IT customer support specialist for Pierce Transit, which does not work with trains.

--- Investigators were able to get the information about the speed from a data recorder retrieved from the rear locomotive.
+-- Investigators were able to learn the train's speed from a data recorder retrieved from the rear locomotive.
 But the front locomotive "is more difficult to access," Dinh-Zarr said.

--- The train's engineer has not yet been interviewed, but the NTSB hopes to have all interviews completed "within the next day or so," Dinh-Zarr said.
+-- The train's engineer has not yet been interviewed, but the NTSB hopes to complete all interviews soon.

 -- PTC was installed in the segment of tracks where the derailment happened, but wasn't operational yet.
-The target date to have it working was spring quarter of 2018, said Geoff Patrick, the spokesman for Sound Transit -- which owns tracks where the train derailed.
+The target date to have it working was the spring quarter of 2018, said Geoff Patrick, the spokesman for Sound Transit -- which owns tracks where the train derailed.

--- All the deaths were contained to the train, said Ed Troyer, the Pierce County Sheriff's Office spokesman.

-The train departed Seattle at 6 a.m.
-Monday and had made two stops before it derailed at around 7:40 a.m. in DuPont, about 20 miles south of Tacoma, near the Billy Frank Jr. Nisqually National Wildlife Refuge.
+The train left Seattle at 6 a.m.
+Monday and made two stops before it derailed at around 7:40 a.m. in DuPont, about 20 miles south of Tacoma, Washington.

-The train apparently came out of a curve and ran off the track while crossing or approaching an open trestle over I-5.
-The following rail cars derailed in a jumble on both sides of the track, with some falling to the road below, landing on vehicles.
+The train apparently came out of a curve and ran off the track while crossing or approaching an Interstate 5 overpass.

+One after another, rail cars derailed off both sides of the track.
+Some plummeted to the road below, landing on vehicles.
 One rail car dangled precariously over the highway.

-Several motorists in vehicles that were struck by the fallen train cars suffered injuries, but no one on the road was killed, the sheriff's office said.
-Five cars and two semi-trucks were involved in the crash, Washington State Patrol spokeswoman Brooke Bova said at a news conference.
+Several people in vehicles struck by train cars were injured, but no one on the road was killed, the sheriff's office said.

 How did this happen?

 The NTSB and local authorities have not said what caused the crash.
-Investigators will likely look at several factors including the track, human performance, operations and mechanics of the train.
+Investigators will likely examine the track, human performance, operations and the mechanics of the train.

-Most of the route was graded for a maximum speed of 79 mph; the speed limit on the curve where the crash occurred is 30 mph, said Rachelle Cunningham with Sound Transit.
+Most of the route was graded for a maximum speed of 79 mph, but the speed limit on the curve where the crash occurred is 30 mph, said Rachelle Cunningham of Sound Transit.

-Witnesses said they saw the train traveling at a fast speed.
+Witnesses said they saw the train speeding.

 Daniel Konzelman, who was driving on Interstate 5 at the time, said the train and his car were "kind of parallel" and "it was going faster than us."

-PTC, the technology that automatically slows down and stops a train if it senses that it's going too fast or might get into an accident, had been installed on the track, but wasn't operational yet, said Geoff Patrick, Sound Transit spokesman.
+PTC, the technology that automatically slows a train if it senses that it's going too fast or might get into an accident, was installed on the track but was not yet operational, said Geoff Patrick, Sound Transit spokesman.

-For PTC to be fully operational, it needs to be installed in trains, because a computer system links the train cars and tracks together, he said.
-The target date for having the PTC operational for that segment of the track had been the second quarter of 2018.
+For PTC to be fully operational, it needs to be installed in trains because a computer system links the train cars and tracks together, he said.
+PTC was scheduled to be operational for that segment of the track in the second quarter of 2018.

 Amtrak has equipped 49% of its locomotives and 67% of its tracks with PTC, according to Federal Railroad Administration data from the second quarter of 2017.